I Love To Travel: Here’s Why!

 The Belgian Lifestyle:

+As an ex-patriot and travel fanatic it was up to me to see as much as I could of a country and to understand the culture.
 If we ever needed to give an account of what we learned in five years, we wanted to be ready.
-We were soldiers.

 Historic tours were freely accessible and we accessed them all!

-Do The Clothes Make The Person?
+Do The Clothes Fit The Person?

-high rise or low rise, and everything about the pockets.
+They knew the make and model, straight cut or bootleg, high rise or low rise, and everything about the pockets… And these were the boys!

 The best quality of what, you ask?… a pair of shoes, TV, nail polish, floor tiles, Walkman, you get the idea.